SSD Controller Technical Reference

 Can you recover deleted files from a Samsung Phoenix Controller SSD?

-Need Samsung Phoenix Controller Recovery?
+Have a Samsung Phoenix Controller drive?